Index

 Kingswood, North Carr, University, Orchard Park, southern parts of Beverley & Newland, Avenue, Newington & Gipsyville, St Andrew’s & Docklands, Drypool, Southcoates and Marfleet tend to have the lowest percentages of those aged 60+ years.

-The household composition also differs across Hull (more maps are included within Housing and Households within Health and Wellbeing Influences).
+From the 2021 Census, the household composition also differs across Hull (more maps are included within Housing and Households within Health and Wellbeing Influences).
 A higher percentage of households are single person households of people aged under 66 years around the city centre, with a high percentage of multiple occupancy households (mainly students) near the University, and a mix of families with children and older people to the north, east and west of the city centre with a particularly high percentage of households containing dependent children in Kingwood and North Carr.

 Patient Population Registered with Local GPs